 Medications and Travel: Plan Ahead

 People often think of travel as a time when they can set aside normal routines and responsibilities, but medications shouldn’t take a back seat even when you’re on vacation.
 Otherwise you could find yourself in an unpleasant predicament away from home.
-Here are some things travelers should plan ahead for when travelling with medications.
+Here are some things travellers should plan ahead for when travelling with medications.

 Some medications that are legal in Canada, such as certain pain medications, are more heavily regulated or prohibited in other parts of the world.
 Be sure that you can take your medications into the countries you plan to visit.
 This information is available from Canadian embassies in those countries.

 Some medications may not be available in other countries.
 Take enough of your prescription medication for your entire trip and for a few extra days in case of unexpected extensions to your time away.
 Do the same for any over-the-counter medicines you use regularly.
 If you use medications that require syringes to administer, don’t forget to take your supply of those too.